Struggling to get interviews?

 - Address (city & state is fine)

-- LinkedIn profile (if you have it)
+- LinkedIn profile (if you have one)

 Remember to only include contact information that you check and monitor regularly.
 Nothing would be worse than finding out you were considered for a scholarship but ultimately didn’t receive it because you couldn’t be reached.